xRUS47x/Aero-Glass-XFCE4/README.md

 - Linux Mint 22.2 - XFCE 4.18

-(The theme's functionality may vary depending on the Distribution and XFCE version.
-Please keep in Mind that this theme is currently W.I.P!)
+(The theme's functionality may vary depending on the Distribution and XFCE version.)

 ## Manual Installation Guide